 “Nothing ever happens to us except what happens in our minds.”

-Leading by Context™ is IWL’s “secret sauce.”
+Leading from Context™ is IWL’s “secret sauce.”

 It is a hugely powerful process developed by Rayona Sharpnack that we use in all our programs, consulting, and executive coaching to guide leaders through a personal re-invention experience that will enable them to achieve breakthrough results in their jobs and careers.